acgtwentyone/booktracks/README.md

 # Book Tracks
 A react native book tracks app.

-Keep track of all your readed books.
+Keep track of all your books.
 Never forget.
 With this app users can add, delete and edit books and pages, add a book to favourities, check recent activities, export and share user data and son on...

 [![standard-readme compliant](https://img.shields.io/badge/standard--readme-OK-green.svg?style=flat-square)](https://github.com/acgtwentyone/booktracks#readme)